euphonic/EAGER/README.md

 ## 5. Running code for specific steps in the research design method

 Note that for each file you want to run, you may need to change file paths.
+Also before getting started, make sure you have a good plan to keep unique identifiers in all the files you create so that you can join the data together before all is said and done.

 ### 5.1.
 Identifying URLs
 You may want to go through the workshop slides to get a better idea of what is going on here.
 Here are some brief pointers to files:

 1. Turn to the code/urls directory.
-Start with bing.py to collect firm-specific search results from Bing.
+Start with bing.py to collect firm-specific search results from Bing and store them in MongoDB.
+Remember to update your Bing search API key.
+After running this file successfully, take a moment to examine the data in your MongoDB collection.
-2.
+2. Next run build-url-training-matrix-v2.py in either -t or -v mode. -v fetches data from MongoDB and joins it with labeled data to produce a trained model.  -t mode allows you to run unlabeled data in predict mode once you have a trained model.
+That is, -t doesn't join in labeled data.
+To expedite things a bit, you may want to just train your model on the labeled data that I've produced.
+3. Run all cells in the url-prediction-model-v4 notebook.
+Again, you can train your model on previously labeled data.
+You'll definitely want to change the input file to make predictions using your specific frame list, however.
+The purpose of this step is to come up with URLs that you'll want to confirm (probably by hand) and then crawl (if everything looks okay).
+4. There is another step that can be run here to identify 'about us' pages of interest for further data collection.
+This goes beyond finding a firm's base (home) url by looking for specific subpages of interest.
+More on that later.

 ### 5.2.
 Getting firm size (number of employees)
-This step is much less complicated as there is no modeling involved.
+This step is much less complicated than the last one as there is no machine learning modeling involved.
 Go to code/urls and run the commands in the collect-employee-data-v1 notebook.
 Don't forget to update your Google Custom Search API key.

 ### 5.3.
 Scrape websites
+1. Navigate to `code/crawler/FirmDB` and in `settings.py`, point `INPUT_DATA` to your file.
+Also set `FIX_URLS` to `True` and `ABOUT_MODE` to False.
+(You can use Jupyter Notebook or your favorite editor to do this.)
+2. Navigate to code/crawler in a command line window, and run `scrapy crawl HTML --set="ROBOTSTXT_OBEY=False"`

 ### 5.4.
 Clean up the data and prepare it for topic modeling